Magnificent Closeburn Station

 • a tennis court

-At 325m2, 6 Bracken Track has a modest footprint by Closeburn standards.
-This property is ideal for a buyer seeking an entry into stunning Closeburn Station, with a ready-to-live-in home that can be enjoyed as-is or extended and updated in time.
-In an increasingly congested and turbulent world, Closeburn’s gated community, with an experienced on-site manager and assistant, offers security, privacy and calm.
+At 325m2, 6 Bracken Track is ideal for buyers seeking to become part of the Closeburn Station community, with a ready-to-live-in home that can be enjoyed as is or extended and updated in time.
+In an increasingly congested and turbulent world, Closeburn’s gated community, with an experienced on-site manager and assistant, is a haven of security, privacy and calm.

-Currently configured as three bedrooms plus two side-by-side studies, the studies could easily be converted to a fourth bedroom or media room.
-The master suite has a separate dressing room and ensuite.
-The other two spacious bedrooms are in a separate wing, serviced by a separate family bathroom and a kitchenette with tea making facilities.
+The home has three bedrooms plus two side-by-side studies.
+The latter could easily be converted to a fourth bedroom or media room.
+The master suite has a separate dressing room and ensuite bathroom.
+The other two spacious bedrooms are in a separate wing.
+They share an adjacent bathroom and a kitchenette.
 The double garage is carpeted, with custom made cupboards lining two walls and an additional fridge and separate freezer.

-In winter, three ducted heatpumps, electric radiators, and a gas fire in the living room provide heating options.
-Double glazing and extensive insulation, including retrofitted NZ wool, enhance the comfort level inside.
-Electric underfloor heating is in place, but not currently connected to a heat source.
+In winter, three ducted heat pumps, electric radiators, and a gas fire in the living room provide heating options.
+Double glazing and extensive insulation, including retrofitted NZ wool on top of standard above-ceiling insulation, enhance the comfort level inside.

 Fast internet is provided via popular local provider Lightspeed.
 Mobile phones work normally in and around the home.

-21 homes at Closeburn Station are completed, with one more nearing completion and another starting construction.
-Each home has been carefully sited to preserve the outstanding naturalness of the alpine environment.
+There are 21 homes on Closeburn Station, with one more nearing completion in mid-2025 and another starting construction.
+Each home has been carefully sited and designed to blend with the alpine environment.
 This is a truly magical part of NZ.

-Overseas persons will need consent to buy as the property from Land Information New Zealand because as Closeburn is "farm land".
-Applications from overseas owners who intend to reside in the home and have a pathway to NZ residency can be processed relatively promptly.
-Please inquire with us if this may be an option for you.
+Overseas persons who are not NZ citizens or permanent residents need official consent to buy 6 Bracken Track because Closeburn Station is classed as farmland.
+Nonetheless, applications from overseas buyers who intend to reside in the home and have a pathway to residency for the skills and wealth they bring to the NZ economy are likely to be approved quite quickly.
+Please contact us if this may be an option for you.

 Karen Castiglione